bridget-basiq/developers/content/API-Reference/1+API/introduction.md

 -d 'query { }' \
 http://api.chargetrip.io/graphql
 </code-block>

-For a more in depth guide around authorization and errors you can take a look [here]().

 ## Who is this API for?
 Whether you are a car manufacturer, charge point operator, utility provider, or fleet operator, you need EV-specific routing to remove adoption barriers, improve the electric driving and charging experience, and optimize your operation.
 Integrating the Chargetrip API into your end-user mobile or in-car products or telematics dashboard will give you instant access to intelligent route computations for Electric Vehicles and electric fleets.